EarthByte/pyBacktrack/docs/pybacktrack_getting_started.rst

 Use a built-in module script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since the :mod:`backtrack_bundle<pybacktrack.backtrack_bundle>` module (inside ``pybacktrack``) can be run as a script, we can invoke it on the command-line using ``python -m pybacktrack.backtrack_bundle`` followed by command line options that are specific to that module.
+Since the :mod:`backtrack<pybacktrack.backtrack>` module (inside ``pybacktrack``) can be run as a script, we can invoke it on the command-line using ``python -m pybacktrack.backtrack`` followed by command line options that are specific to that module.

 To see its command-line options, run:

 .. code-block:: python

-    python -m pybacktrack.backtrack_bundle --help
+    python -m pybacktrack.backtrack --help

 The backtracking example can now be demonstrated by running:

 .. code-block:: python

-    python -m pybacktrack.backtrack_bundle \
+    python -m pybacktrack.backtrack \
         -w tests/data/ODP-114-699-Lithology.txt \
         -d age compacted_depth compacted_thickness decompacted_thickness decompacted_density water_depth tectonic_subsidence lithology \
-        -y M2 \
+        -ym M2 \
-        -sl Haq87_SealevelCurve_Longterm \
+        -slm Haq87_SealevelCurve_Longterm \
         -o tests/data/ODP-114-699_backtrack_amended.txt \
         -- \
         tests/data/ODP-114-699_backtrack_decompat.txt